 The legs are also used to perform deep assisted stretches, that is, to “push” with the leg (foot) on a body part of the receiver (in a direction away of the therapist) while pulling another body part of the receiver with the hands (in a direction towards the therapist).

 Another application where the feet are used is with traditional oil massages done on the floor: the foot is dipped in a (warm) herbal oil and subsequently slid over the unclothed body of the receiver in a variety of strokes.
+An example herof is Thai Fire Therapy.

 In massages that are predominantly done with the hands, the feet and knees are generally only used to be able to give more pressure.
 Using the feet also gives a more “earthy” or “grounded” feel to the massage session than those done with the hands.